anilca31/kubernetes-learning/README.md

 # kubernetes-learning
 kubernetes learning the hard way

+# Persistent Volumes
+## Details
+ A PersistentVolume (PV) is a piece of storage in the cluster that has been provisioned by an administrator or dynamically provisioned using Storage Classes.
+ It is a resource in the cluster just like a node is a cluster resource.
+PVs are volume plugins like Volumes, but have a lifecycle independent of any individual Pod that uses the PV.
+This API object captures the details of the implementation of the storage, be that NFS, iSCSI, or a cloud-provider-specific storage system.
-# To list persistent volume in a cluster, get environment pv name and sort
+## To list persistent volume in a cluster, get environment pv name and sort

 k get pv --sort-by=.metadata.name